dreikanter/ruby-bookmarks/README.md

 - [Brakeman](https://github.com/presidentbeef/brakeman) — a static analysis security vulnerability scanner for Ruby on Rails applications.
 - [Codesake::Dawn](https://github.com/codesake/codesake-dawn) - Codesake::Dawn is a security source code scanner for ruby powered code.
 It is especially designed for web applications, but it works also with general purpose ruby scripts.
 Codesake::Dawn supports all major MVC frameworks like ruby on rails, Padrino and Sinatra; it provides more than 170 security checks with their own mitigation suggestion.

+### Serialization

+Text:

+- [JSON](https://github.com/flori/json) — includes pure Ruby and C implementation for JSON.
+- [JSON::Stream](https://github.com/dgraham/json-stream) — a streaming JSON parser that generates SAX-like events.
+- [YAJL](https://github.com/brianmario/yajl-ruby) — a streaming JSON parsing and encoding library for Ruby (C bindings to YAJL).
+- [OJ](https://github.com/ohler55/oj) — Optimized JSON, as the name implies, was written to provide speed optimized JSON handling.
+So far it has achieved that, and is about 2 times faster than any other Ruby JSON parser, and 3 or more times faster at serializing JSON.
+- [TOML](https://github.com/jm/toml) — a sane configuration format [from @mojombo](https://github.com/toml-lang/toml).

+Binary:

+- [BSON](https://github.com/mongodb/bson-ruby) — Ruby implementation of the BSON Specification (2.0.0+), http://bsonspec.org
+- [MessagePack](https://github.com/msgpack/msgpack-ruby) — an efficient binary serialization format.
+It lets you exchange data among multiple languages like JSON but it's faster and smaller.
+For example, small integers (like flags or error code) are encoded into a single byte, and typical short strings only require an extra byte in addition to the strings themselves.
+See http://msgpack.org
+- [Protobuf](https://github.com/localshred/protobuf) — Ruby implementation for Protocol Buffers.

 ### Graphics

 - [RMagick](https://github.com/rmagick/rmagick) — an interface to the ImageMagick and GraphicsMagick image processing libraries.